 Grow vs Shrink?

-Grow is a good option combined with wrap, if you want the wrapped content to grow to fill the full screen horizontally.
+Grow is a good option combined with wrap, if you want the wrapped content to grow to fill the full screen horizontally before wrapping.

 You can set a base size for nested layouts that specify the exact size of each child object.
 Base sizes can be input as percentages of the total canvas or as absolute pixels.